devoidfury/express-debug/README.md

 # express-debug
-express-debug is a development tool for expressjs.
+express-debug is a development tool for [express](https://github.com/visionmedia/express).
 It's simple middleware that injects useful debugging output into your html, in a non-obstructive way.

 It adds an 'EDT' tab to the right side of pages that, when clicked, displays info